 The Best Unilateral Exercises To Build Muscle

-The best unilateral exercises improve muscle imbalances, increase stability and balance, and prevent injuries.
+The best single-limb exercises improve muscle imbalances, increase stability and balance, and prevent injuries.

 “Unilateral training is one of the most overlooked training styles there is, but it’s so important.”